xenocrat/chyrp-lite/README.md

-Chyrp Lite is powered by a unique Feathers system that allows you to make your blog whatever you want it to be: you can have a traditional blog, a tumbleblog, or add oodles of customisation and build a fully-featured web publishing platform.
-With the addition of the bundled Homepage module you can use Chyrp Lite as the CMS for a static website, with blogging features on the side.
+Chyrp Lite is powered by a unique Feathers system that allows you to make your blog whatever you want it to be: you can have a traditional blog, a tumbleblog, or add oodles of customisation and build a fully-featured web publishing platform with blogging features on the side.

 Specifically, Chyrp Lite offers the following "out of the box" features: